Introduction

 Supervisor tasks

-- Provide ongoing support and consultation to the case practitioner and endorse key decisions.
+- Provide ongoing support and consultation to the case practitioner.

-- Endorse the case plan and all court applications.
+- Endorse review risk assessments, case plans and key decisions, including all court applications.

 - Review the case plan at appropriate intervals.